News|Articles|December 4, 2025

 Author(s)Bridget Hoyt

-The FDA has approved lisocabtagene maraleucel (liso-cel; Breyanzi) for the treatment of adult patients with relapsed or refractory marginal zone lymphoma (MZL) following at least 2 prior lines of therapy.1
+The FDA has approved lisocabtagene maraleucel (liso-cel; Breyanzi) for the treatment of adult patients with relapsed or refractory (R/R) marginal zone lymphoma (MZL) who have received at least 2 prior lines of therapy.1

-The approval is supported by data from the open-label, multicenter, single-arm phase 2 TRANSCEND FL-MZL trial (NCT04245839), which evaluated its use in patients with relapsed/refractory MZL who had received 2 or more lines of prior therapy following hematopoietic stem cell transplant (HSCT), including patients with an ECOG score of 1 or less.
+The approval is supported by data from the open-label, multicenter, single-arm phase 2 TRANSCEND FL trial (NCT04245839), which evaluated the use of liso-cel in patients with R/R MZL who had received 2 or more lines of prior therapy following hematopoietic stem cell transplant (HSCT), including patients with an ECOG performance status score of 1 or less.

-ORR was the primary efficacy outcome measured and was defined as the percentage of patients with the best overall response (BOR) of complete response (CR) or partial response (PR) per independent review committee.
+ORR, the primary efficacy outcome measured, was defined as the percentage of patients with the best overall response of CR or partial response, per an independent review committee.1

-Liso-cel is recommended at a dose of 90 to 110 x 106 CAR-positive T cells with a 1:1 ratio of CD4 and CD8 components.
+Liso-cel is recommended at a dose of 90 to 110 x 106 chimeric antigen receptor–positive T cells with a 1:1 ratio of CD4 and CD8 components.1

 Safety of Liso-Cel in MZL

-Bristol Myers Squibb, the developer of liso-cel, shared in a news release in February that TRANSCEND FL-MZL had met its primary end point of ORR in its MZL cohort as well as its secondary end point of CRR.2 According to this statement, liso-cel demonstrated safety profile consistent with prior findings.
+Bristol Myers Squibb, the developer of liso-cel, shared in a news release in February 2025 that the TRANSCEND FL trial had met its primary end point of ORR in its MZL cohort and its secondary end point of CRR.
+According to this statement, liso-cel demonstrated a safety profile consistent with prior findings.2

-In a presentation during the 9th Annual School of Nursing Oncology, an event hosted by Physicians’ Education Resource®, LLC, Beth Faiman, PhD, MSN, APN-BC, BMTCN, AOCN, FAAN, FAPO, said that T-cell engagers often can induce cytokine release syndrome (CRS) across disease states.
+In a presentation during the 9th Annual School of Nursing Oncology, an event hosted by Physicians’ Education Resource®, LLC (PER®), Beth Faiman, PhD, MSN, APN-BC, BMTCN, AOCN, FAAN, FAPO, a nurse practitioner in the Department of Hematology and Medical Oncology at Cleveland Clinic in Ohio, said that T-cell engagers often can induce cytokine release syndrome (CRS) across disease states.3

-Further, Lauren Sheehan, MS MSPAS, PA-C, provided guidance on the management of adverse events common to liso-cel including CRS, neurotoxicities, serious infection, prolonged cytopenias, hypogammaglobulinemia, and secondary T-cell malignancies in her Rx Road Map for the use of liso-cel in mantle cell lymphoma (MCL).
+Further, Lauren Sheehan, MS, MSPAS, PA-C, a physician assistant at Atrium Levine Cancer Center in Charlotte, North Carolina, provided guidance on the management of adverse events common to liso-cel, including CRS, neurotoxicities, serious infection, prolonged cytopenias, hypogammaglobulinemia, and secondary T-cell malignancies in an exclusive guide to the use of liso-cel in mantle cell lymphoma (MCL) with Oncology Nursing News.

-Prior to June, the FDA has a Risk Evaluation and Mitigation Strategy (REMS) protocol in place for the monitoring and mitigation of certain safety events in patients receiving liso-cel and idecabtagene vicleucel (ide-cel; Abecma).3 These guidelines were removed in June, with the FDA reducing driving restrictions for patients from 8 weeks to 2 weeks after treatment.
+The FDA initially had a Risk Evaluation and Mitigation Strategy in place to monitor and mitigate certain safety events in patients receiving liso-cel and idecabtagene vicleucel (Abecma).
+However, these guidelines were removed in June 2025, with the FDA reducing driving restrictions for patients from 8 weeks to 2 weeks after treatment.4

-Liso-cel was approved in May 2024 for use in previously treated relapsed/refractory follicular lymphoma, based also on findings from TRANSCEND FL-MZL.
-Further, the CD19-directed genetically modified autologous T-cell immunotherapy was approved in May 2024 for the treatment of adult patients with relapsed or refractory MCL who have received 2 or more prior lines of therapy including a Bruton tyrosine kinase inhibitor.
+Liso-cel was approved in May 2024 for use in previously treated R/R follicular lymphoma, also based on findings from the TRANSCEND FL trial, and later that same month for the treatment of adult patients with R/R MCL who have received 2 or more prior lines of therapy, including a Bruton tyrosine kinase inhibitor.5,6

-It was also approved by the FDA in June 2022 for the second-line treatment of patients with relapsed or refractory large B-cell lymphoma with primary refractory or early relapse within 12 months of frontline treatment.
-Liso-cel received approval for the treatment of patients with certain types of large B-cell lymphoma who have not responded to, or who have relapsed after, at least 2 other types of systemic treatment.
+It was previously approved by the FDA in June 2022 for the second-line treatment of adult patients with R/R large B-cell lymphoma with primary refractory or early relapse within 12 months of frontline treatment, including those ineligible for HSCT.7

 References